8e7an/dotvim/NOTES.md

 `:bufdo %s/pancake/waffle/g | update`

-In command : mode Ctrl-d will provide contextual suggestions for the command.
+In command : mode <ctrl-d>will provide contextual suggestions for the command.
 For instance, the following will list the buffers (the space here is important otherwise the suggestions will be commands that start with b):

-`:b <Ctrl-d>`
+`:b<ctrl-d>`

 `:b#` Go to the previous buffer.